dotnet/docs-maui/docs/migration/android-projects.md

 </PropertyGroup>
 ```

+For more information about runtime identifiers, see [.NET RID Catalog](/dotnet/core/rid-catalog).

 `$(AndroidUseIntermediateDesignerFile)` will be `True` by default.

 `$(AndroidBoundExceptionType)` will be `System` by default.
-This will alter the types of exceptions thrown from various methods to better align with existing .NET 6 semantics, at the cost of compatibility with previous Xamarin.Android releases.
+This will alter the types of exceptions thrown from various methods to better align with existing .NET 6+ semantics, at the cost of compatibility with previous Xamarin.Android releases.
 For more information, see [Some of the new wrapped Java exceptions use BCL exceptions that differ from the related BCL types](https://github.com/xamarin/xamarin-android/issues/4127).

 `$(AndroidClassParser)` will be `class-parse` by default. `jar2xml` will not be supported.